dadarenedo/human_clots/README.md

 ## Description

-An in-depth paragraph about your project and overview of use.
+Reproducibility repository accompanying Renedo, et al. " Single-cell Immune Landscape of Human Clots ".

 ## Getting Started

-Reproducibility repository accompanying Renedo, et al. " Single-cell Immune Landscape of Human Clots ".

 You will find R and python scripts to download data and reproduce the analyses in the "code" folder.